Herbert Kitchener, 1st Earl Kitchener: Sudan and Khartoum

 Viewing the battlefield from horseback on the hill at Jebel Surgham, Kitchener commented: "Well, we have given them a damn good dusting".
 As the British and Egyptians advanced in columns, the Khalifa attempted to outflank and encircle the columns; this led to desperate hand-to-hand fighting.
 Churchill wrote of his own experience as the 21st Lancers cut their way through the Ansar: "The collision was prodigious and for perhaps ten wonderful seconds, no man heeded his enemy.
 Terrified horses wedged in the crowd, bruised and shaken men, sprawling in heaps, struggle dazed and stupid, to their feet, panted and looked about them".
 The Lancers' onslaught carried them through the 12-men-deep Ansar line with the Lancers losing 71 dead and wounded while killing hundreds of the enemy.
 Following the annihilation of his army, the Khalifa ordered a retreat and early in the afternoon, Kitchener rode in triumph into Omdurman and immediately ordered that the thousands of Christians enslaved by the Ansar were now all free people.
 Kitchener lost fewer than 500 men while killing about 11,000 and wounding 17,000 of the Ansar.
 Burleigh summed the general mood of the British troops: "At Last!
 Gordon has been avenged and justified.
 The dervishes have been overwhelming routed, Mahdism has been "smashed", while the Khalifa's capital of Omdurman has been stripped of its barbaric halo of sanctity and invulnerability.
 Kitchener promptly had the Mahdi's tomb blown up to prevent it from becoming a rallying point for his supporters, and had his bones scattered.
 Queen Victoria, who had wept when she heard of General Gordon's death, now wept for the man who had vanquished Gordon, asking whether it had been really necessary for Kitchener to desecrate the Mahdi's tomb.The body of the Mahdi was disinterred and beheaded.
 This symbolic decapitation echoed General Gordon's death at the hands of the Mahdist forces in 1885.
 The headless body of the Mahdi was thrown into the Nile.
-Kitchener kept the Mahdī's skull and it was rumoured that he intended to use it as a drinking cup or ink well.
+Kitchener is sometimes claimed to have kept the Mahdī's skull and rumoured that he intended to use it as a drinking cup or ink well.
+Other historians state that he had the head buried unmarked in a Muslim cemetery.
 In a letter to his mother, Churchill wrote that the victory at Omdurman had been "disgraced by the inhuman slaughter of the wounded and ...
 Kitchener is responsible for this".
 There is no evidence that Kitchener ordered his men to shoot the wounded Ansar on the field of Omdurman, but he did give before the battle what the British journalist Mark Urban called a "mixed message", saying that mercy should be given, while at the same time saying "Remember Gordon" and that the enemy were all "murderers" of Gordon.
 The victory at Omdurman made Kitchener into a popular war hero, and gave him a reputation for efficiency and as a man who got things done.
 The journalist G. W. Steevens wrote in the Daily Mail that "He [Kitchener] is more like a machine than a man.
 You feel that he ought to be patented and shown with pride at the Paris International Exhibition.
 British Empire: Exhibit No. 1 hors concours, the Sudan Machine".
 The shooting of the wounded at Omdurman, along with the desecration of the Mahdi's tomb, gave Kitchener a reputation for brutality that was to dog him for the rest of his life, and posthumously.